 I'd love to know what you think about this recipe!
 I'd be so grateful if you scroll down to the bottom of the page and leave a star rating and comment.

 More Easy Dinner Recipe Ideas

-- 1 tbsp Coconut Oil - or other vegetable oil of choice
+- 1 tbsp Coconut Oil - or olive oil or other vegetable oil of choice

 - 1 large Onion - diced

 - 2 tbsp Curry Powder

 - 2 tbsp Tomato Puree

 - 1 Red Bell Pepper - diced